What It Means

 What does "Fracture Critical" mean?

-A bridge with steel tension members whose failure would cause partial or complete bridge collapse.
+A bridge containing non-redundant steel tension members whose failure would likely cause partial or complete collapse.

 Why does Fracture Critical matter for bridge safety?